 You shouldn't use a vacuum to clean the TV itself, as there’s a slight chance of static electricity building up, which could lead to components malfunctioning.
 Instead, use a moist, soft cloth to wipe off any dust accumulated on the TV itself (screen and body), and then clean the area around the TV however you like.
 It’s also important to avoid using liquid cleansers on the TV, as those can cause damage to the screen.

 As a rule, electronics aren’t great around heat, and since TVs generate quite a bit of heat themselves, keeping them in an overly warm environment can lead to components failing.
 To optimize your TV’s health, you’ll want to keep your set indoors in the summer, and away from heat sources in the winter.

 It’s also possible to purchase a plastic screen protector, which helps prevent damage from thrown objects or other direct contact with something hard or sharp.
-This is an example of one that is available for a 55” TV, though there are many options to choose from.
+This is an example of one that's available for a 55 inch TV, though there are many options to choose from.

-There’s little to separate most brands when it comes to the protections their new products come with, and most of the time, you don’t have anything to worry about.
-That’s why purchasing an extended warranty probably isn't worthwhile.
-If you’re really worried about your TV, taking proper care of it will help it stay functional for years to come.
+There’s little to separate most brands when it comes to the warranties their new products come with, and most of the time, your TV likely won't have any issues within the time frame of your warranty.
+Purchasing an extended warranty probably isn't worthwhile either.
+If you’re really worried about your TV, taking proper care of it can help it stay functional for years to come.